-- 49. It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
-Research and serious case reviews have repeatedly shown the dangers of failing to take effective action.15 Examples of poor practice include: - failing to act on and refer the early signs of abuse and neglect; - poor record keeping; - failing to listen to the views of the child: - failing to re-assess concerns when situations do not improve; - not sharing information; - sharing information too slowly; and - a lack of challenge to those who appear not to be taking action.
+55. It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
+Research and serious case reviews have repeatedly shown the dangers of failing to take effective action.15 Examples of poor practice include:

+- failing to act on and refer the early signs of abuse and neglect; - poor record keeping; - failing to listen to the views of the child; - failing to re-assess concerns when situations do not improve; - not sharing information; - sharing information too slowly; and - a lack of challenge to those who appear not to be taking action.

-What school and college staff should do if they have concerns about another staff member who may pose a risk of harm to children
+What school and college staff should do if they have safeguarding concerns about another staff member who may pose a risk of harm to children

-- 50. If staff have safeguarding concerns, or an allegation is made about another member of staff (including volunteers) posing a risk of harm to children, then: - this should be referred to the headteacher or principal; - where there are concerns/allegations about the headteacher or principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school; and - in the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the designated officer(s) at the local authority.
-(Further details can be found in Part four of this guidance).
+56. If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then:

+- this should be referred to the headteacher or principal; - where there are concerns/allegations about the headteacher or principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school; and - in the event of concerns/allegations about the headteacher, where the headteacher is also the sole proprietor of an independent school, this should be reported directly to the designated officer(s) at the local authority.

+Further details can be found in Part four of this guidance.

-15 An analysis of serious case reviews can be found at Serious case reviews, 2011 to 2014.
+15 An analysis of serious case reviews can be found at gov.uk/government/publications/analysis-of-serious-case- reviews-2014-to-2017